Home of PGA golfer Davis Love catches fire early morning Friday

-Flames consumed the St. Simons Island home of PGA golfer Davis Love III before dawn Friday morning in the Sinclair Plantation community off Lawrence Road on the island’s north end, according to Glynn County Fire Chief R.K.
+Flames consumed the St. Simons Island home of PGA Tour pro Davis Love III before dawn Friday morning in the Sinclair Plantation community off Lawrence Road on the island’s north end, according to Glynn County Fire Chief R.K.
 Jordan.

 Davis and wife Robin were at their home at 225 Aledru Way at the time of the fire, but both escaped unharmed, Jordan said.